ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imageassetfield.md

 This Field Type validates if:

-- `destinationContentId` points to a Content item which has correct Content Type
+- `destinationContentId` points to a Content item which has correct content type

 ### Configuration